romcon/GRIDOPT/docs/start.rst

 Getting Started
 ***************

-This section describes how to get started with GRIDOPT.
+This section describes how to get started with GRIDOPT version |release|.
 In particular, it covers installation and provides a quick example that shows how to use this package.

 .. _start_installation: